kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

 3. Update the DHCP config to reflect the host needing deployment
 4. Setup nodes to deploy CoreOS creating a etcd cluster.
 5. Have no access to the public [etcd discovery tool](https://discovery.etcd.io/).
-6. Installing the CoreOS slaves to become Kubernetes minions.
+6. Installing the CoreOS slaves to become LMKTFY minions.

 ## Pre-requisites
 1. Installed *CentOS 6* for PXE server